How to Calculate Conversion Rate [+ Conversion Rate Formula]

 Jill visits your company’s social media page and sees a post that includes a link to your landing page.
-She clicks on the link, goes to the page, but does nothing.
+She clicks on the link and goes to the page but does nothing.
 The next day, she visits your social media page again.
 This time, she clicks on the landing page link and signs up for your email list.
-So, in this instance, Jill converted three times—twice via social media, and once on the landing page.
+So, Jill converted three times—twice via social media and once on the landing page.

 To maintain accurate data, we don’t want to credit Jill with three conversions.

-This scenario demonstrates how important it is to keep multiple marketing metrics.
-In this case, if we're tracking the number of social media conversions and website conversions, the overall conversion rate will be more accurate.
-In this case, click-through rate comes to the rescue.
+This real-life scenario illustrates how important it is to keep several marketing metrics.
+Tracking social media and website conversions will give us a more accurate conversion rate.
+In Jill’s case, click-through rate comes to the rescue.
 This metric tells us how many people click a link.
-A page-level conversion rate would then reveal how the event took place on the site page.
+A page-level conversion rate would show us how the event took place on the website and social profile.